Loading [MathJax]/extensions/tex2jax.js

 Installation on Windows

-We provide UHD software installers for Windows users who do not wish to install UHD from source.
+We provide UHD software installers for 64-bit Windows users who do not wish to install UHD from source.

 LibUSBx